Visualize and assess 25 ADHD traits and understand how they affect your life.Learn more

 Losing Interest Is A Common ADHD Symptom

 ADHD might have a direct participation when it comes to losing interest in an activity.
 These symptoms not only affect our focus but also our interest in doing something new.
 When starting a hobby, our ADHD brain tends to release "dopamine," a happy hormone.
 However, these hormones don't last long enough for us to continue mastering our craft.
-Once the dopamine wears off, we start to lose interest.
+Once the reward centers in our brains are no longer feeling activated by the activity, the dopamine wears off and we start to lose interest.

 Another reason we lose interest in activities, mainly hobbies, is our difficulty to focus on a particular task. 😭 Once we have already tried out our "newfound hobby," our focus shifts somewhere else.
 Once we lose interest, the attention strays elsewhere, and whatever activity we are doing gets pushed away to the side, thus making it fade away.